 Overall, the Firefall at Yosemite National Park is a beautiful natural phenomenon that is quite the sight to behold.
 However, you will be sacrificing a lot to behold it.
 What you don’t see ‘behind the scenes’ of those stunning photos is an experience totally antithetical with the ideal Yosemite National Park visit.

-Between new for 2021 restrictions and the ever-increasing prominence of the event on social media, trying to see/shoot the Firefall is an overcrowded, tense, and downright unpleasant.
+Between restrictions and the ever-increasing prominence of the event on social media, trying to see/shoot the Firefall is an overcrowded, tense, and downright unpleasant.
 I have zero desire to ever return to Yosemite National Park for Firefall, and would strongly encourage you to think twice before visiting during this timeframe.
 Yosemite is truly majestic in the winter…but Firefall is no longer worth the effort, frustration, intensity, crowds, etc.

 If you’re planning a visit to Yosemite National Park, please check out my other posts about Yosemite for ideas of things to do and photography tips.
 If you’re looking for more Yosemite photo spots, check out my Yosemite National Park Photo Spots & Tips post.
 Also, another great resource is Michael Frye’s book on photographing Yosemite National Park.